witzsha/witzsha/README.md

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
  Proshippers, shotacons, lolicons and MAP's dni.
 If you fit into the basic dni criteria also dont talk to me.
-People under the age of 15 iwc, we can still talk and sit together but id rather not befriend you for the sake of my own comfort. <br> <br>
+People under the age of 15 iwc, we can still talk and sit together but id rather not befriend you for the sake of my own comfort.
+Dutch van der Linde apologists dni too, yall pmo.
+If you think this man is innocent replay the game. <br> <br>

 </p>